guirem/plugin-googlecast/docs/en_US/index.md

 - **TTS**
   - Use the external Jeedom address: by default uses the internal Jeedom web address
   - Default language: TTS engine language used by default
-  - Default engine: the TTS engine used (PicoTTS, Google Translate, Speach API, Google Speach API dev)
+  - Default engine: the TTS engine used (PicoTTS, Google Translate, Google Cloud Text-to-Speech)
   - Speech rate: speed of pronunciation of the text
   - Do not use cache: disables use of Jeedom cache (deprecated)
   - Clean cache: cleans the temporary directory for generating sound files